thutahw/tp/docs/UserGuide.md

 --------------|--------------
 Command Box   | Commands are entered here.
 Command Result Box | Success and error messages after running commands are displayed here.
 Tabs | Dashboard, Calendar, Schedule, Patient, Appointment, and Additional Information tabs can be accessed here.
 Note that the tabs are **not** clickable.
-See [Section 4 Navigating Between Tabs](#4-navigating-between-tabs) to find out how to navigate between tabs.
+See [Section 4 Navigation Between Tabs](#4-navigation-between-tabs) to find out how to navigate between tabs.
 Main Display | Calendar views, Patient lists and Appointment lists are displayed here in their respective tabs.

 #### 2.2.2.
 Special Formats